licenseseat/licenseseat-swift/Sources/LicenseSeatSDK/Documentation.docc/GettingStarted.md

-# Getting Started with LicenseSeatSDK
+# Getting Started with LicenseSeat

-Learn how to integrate LicenseSeatSDK into your Swift application.
+Learn how to integrate LicenseSeat into your Swift application.

 ## Overview